The cemetery name is adopted from a nearby stream along which

 Nebraska State Historical Society, 2012

-Northeast corner County Rd P & County Rd 70, Nebraska City
+Northeast corner County Rd P & County Rd 70, Nebraska City vicinity

 Otoe County